AlvaroGP0327/AlvaroGP0327/README.md

 - 👋 Hi, I’m @AlvaroGP0327
-- 👀 I’m interested in I am interested in learning python backend, linux server administration ...
+- 👀 I’m interested in Python backend: Flask, HTML, CSS.
+- Linux server administration.
-- 🌱 I’m currently learning HTML and Django ...
+- 🌱 I’m currently working on web development with Flask.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Python web development
-- 📫 How to reach me ...
+- 📫

 <!---
 AlvaroGP0327/AlvaroGP0327 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.